Beginners guide to the opening

 - If your opponent has two more stones, or you have two more, playing there is usually not urgent (this should only happen if you decide to sacrifice stones).

 Joseki are set sequences of reasonable moves, which give both players a normal result.
-There is a myriad of joseki available, and it is beyond the scope of this article to go into them now.
+There are myriad joseki available, and it is beyond the scope of this article to go into them now.
 In the following section, you will find some general guidelines for choosing joseki.

 The previous section gave guidelines for the area to play in.
 In this section we will look more specifically at the choice of moves available to you in such an area, and what their meaning is.